 Tony Rossi, Matt Barry and Joshua McGrath are all fathers with children being cared for in the Neely Pediatric Bone Marrow Transplant Unit.
 When given the opportunity to raise funds for the Child Life Program at Tufts Children's Hospital - even if it meant shaving their heads - they jumped at the chance.

 These dads know firsthand the importance of the program, and were grateful to have the chance to give back to the child life specialists who have helped their families through the challenges of cancer treatment.

 “When you find yourself in this position, you feel powerless to help your child.
 Being able to channel my energy to raise money to directly benefit the care my daughter will receive was a perfect match” said Tony Rossi.

 Above and Beyond

 Craig T. Williams, former Chief Operating Officer at Tufts Medical Center, was the first to volunteer his hair for the cause.
-Soon after, Pediatric Hematology/Oncology pharmacist Nate Hartwell and Floating Hospital social worker Chris Jolliffe stepped up, also throwing their hair into the ring.
+Soon after, Pediatric Hematology/Oncology pharmacist Nate Hartwell and Tufts Children's Hospital social worker Chris Jolliffe stepped up, also throwing their hair into the ring.